MSc Cancer Research and Molecular Biomedicine / Entry requirements

 We may also accept evidence of a confirmed place on a University Pre-sessional English language course , if your current IELTS scores are:

-- Minimum 6.0 overall with 6.0 in writing plus enrolment and attendance on the 6-week pre-sessional course (PS6)
+- Minimum 6.0 overall (with 6.0 in each component) plus enrolment and attendance on the 6-week pre-sessional course (PS6)

-- Minimum 5.5 overall with 5.5 in writing plus enrolment and attendance on the 10-week pre-sessional course (PS10)
+- Minimum 6.0 overall (with 5.5 in each component) plus enrolment and attendance on the 10-week pre-sessional course (PS10).

 Please note, we must approve this before you apply for the English course.